Sandeep-joshi123/Air-Sensing-and-Weather-Monitoring-System/README.md

   range, and long-term stability
 - A microcontroller unit for data acquisition and communication
 - Signal conditioning and noise mitigation circuitry
+- **Dual power supply architecture supporting both rechargeable battery operation and external adapter input**
+- **Rechargeable battery pack enabling portable and uninterrupted operation**
-- Power management circuitry optimized for portable operation
+- Power management circuitry optimized for efficiency, charging safety, and portable use

 Component selection rationale, circuit diagrams, and hardware design considerations are documented in the `hardware/` directory.